Lombiq/Orchard-Dojo-Library/CoreLibrary/Training/Index.md

-The following guidelines serve as a base for [Orchard trainings](https://orcharddojo.net/orchard-training) and you're welcome to hold your own Orchard Core training using these guidelines.
+The following guidelines serve as a base for [Orchard Core trainings](https://orcharddojo.net/orchard-training) and you're welcome to hold your own Orchard Core training using these guidelines.

 ## Training methodologies